pusher/docs/index.md

 layout: home.njk
 ---

 Welcome to Pusher.
-Hosted APIs that are flexible, scalable, and easy to integrate.
-Get familiar with our products by getting started or exploring our API documentation.
+Our hosted APIs are flexible, scalable, and easy to integrate.
+Get to know our products by getting started or exploring our API documentation.